 Yes, it is free.
 You will not be charged for services.
 A portion of your student fees covers the cost of these services and ensures that they are available to all students free of charge.

 This varies depending on the service you wish to access:

-Before paying for a tutor, in the Fall and Winter terms check out SDC's PAL Centre; year-round meet with a learning specialist.
+Before paying for a tutor, in the Fall and Winter terms check out the PAL Centre; year-round meet with a learning counsellor.
 Get free assistance from counsellors who can help you determine if a tutor is advisable.
 Bring course materials in order to

 Taking effective lecture notes is very important as the material covered in class may not always be covered in readings.
 If your professor provides an outline of the lecture on the course website or at the beginning of the lecture, write it in your notes.
 Organize your notes during class under the titles and sub-titles given.
 It is not necessary to write down every word that the professor says.
 Listen for the main point(s) under each heading and write these in your notes.

 At Learning Skills Services we can show Western students how to take effective lecture notes that will help them organize and learn their course material better.
 Students can bring their notes to the PAL Centre or meet individually with a professional in Learning Skills to get ideas on how to improve the quality and effectiveness of their notes.